Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Pupa mystery.md

 **A demonstration to show how insects use hormone to co-ordinate metamorphosis.** - nan

-Last initially checked on 2013-12-26 by Richard "Miffles" Mifsud (rwm41@cam.ac.uk)) and doublechecked on nan by nan)
+Last initially checked on 2013-12-26 by Richard "Miffles" Mifsud (rwm41@cam.ac.uk)) and double-checked on nan by nan)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->